 Personal, Social, Health and Citizenship Education

-Personal, social, health and citizenship education (PSHCE) and citizenship help to give pupils the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active, responsible citizens.
+Personal, social, health and citizenship education and citizenship help to give our children the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active, responsible citizens.

-Pupils learn to recognise their own worth and appreciate the value of working with others throughout the whole programme.
-Generally, the areas covered can be divided into four:-
+Children learn to recognise their own worth and appreciate the value of working with others throughout the whole programme.
+Generally, the areas covered can be divided into four:

-- This allows pupils to form views and opinions on issues that affect themselves and society.
+- This allows children to form views and opinions on issues that affect themselves and society

 - They should appreciate how feelings may change as puberty is approached and how they can be dealt with positively

 - They become knowledgeable about different careers and the different skills that are required

 - They should be encouraged to appreciate money and realise that future wants and needs are met through saving.

 Preparation to play an active role as citizens

 - This allows chidren to appreciate why and how rules are made and enforced